 Great things are usually built one block at a time, but they always start with a solid foundation.

-So, why launch a paradigm shifting startup from the American rust belt?
+So, why launch a paradigm shifting startup from a low-tech rust belt city?

 This one is the easy question to answer.